P-Miranda/c-programming-language/README.md

 - Exercise6-4: **Skipped**
 - Exercise6-5: Write a function `undef` that will remove a name and definition from the table maintained by `lookup` and `install`.
 - Exercise6-6: **Skipped**

+### Chapter 7: Input and Output
+- Example7-1: Convert input to lower case.